 Forest Fire Fighting

 A forest fire fighting shifts can vary depending on the fire.
-The maximum length of a shift can run up to 14 working days, and an additonal two days of paid travel, before you receive your days off.
-These schedules are determined by the Ministry of Forest, and are usually dictated by the fire activity.
+The maximum length of a shift can run up to 14 working days, and an additional two days of paid travel, before you receive your days off.
+These schedules are determined by the Ministry of Forest and are usually dictated by the fire activity.
+We currently deploy both Type 3 and Type 2 wildfire crews.

 Seneca requires all employees to participate in the company safety orientation and training prior to the first day of work operations.
 During this orientation workers will review the safety management system, client EMS, and company policies.
 Check out our Training link to familiarizing yourself with training options we provide.
 For all safety related information, visit our Safety link.

 In most cases, the lodgings provided to workers will involve hotels and/or shared housing rental units.
-We do have jobs where a camp is provided, and tenting is required from the worker.
+When we do have jobs where a camp is provided, the tent, bedding, etc is required by the worker.
 Like most silviculture companies, there is a camp cost associated with the lodging.
 This cost will be communicated to you before any work commences.

 Any further questions don’t hesitate to ask!
 Contact us.